linds29877/independence/trunk/iNdependence/Other Files/README.txt

   - anonymous for the fast jailbreak method
   - dinopio for the 1.1.1 jailbreak exploit
   - roxfan, nervegas, dinopio, and the iTouch dev team for the 1.1.1 lockdownd patch
+  - pumpkin for the 1.1.1 SpringBoard patch to enable 3rd party applications

 Cheers to the iPhoneDev team!